dscelestial/dscelestial/README.md

-👋 Hi, I'm [Daniel Celestial], a programming enthusiast on a continuous learning journey.
+👋 Hi, I'm Daniel Celestial, a programming enthusiast on a continuous learning journey.
 Here's a bit about me:

 📚 Currently learning Vue.js
 🚀 Experienced in HTML, CSS, JS, Laravel, PHP, and Bootstrap but still learning